graasp/docs/docs/developer/intro.md

 :::info

-This is not the end user documentation nor a tutorial on how to use the platform.
+This documentation focuses on Development guides and tutorials (i.e people that write code).

-For the end-user documentation refer to the [User docs](/user/intro)
+For the end-user documentation, tutorials and reference, please go to [the User docs](/user/intro)

-For tutorials head to [TBA](/)

 :::